ray-project/ray/doc/source/cluster/guide.rst

 Observing the autoscaler
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The autoscaler makes decisions by scheduling information, and programatic information from the cluster.
+The autoscaler makes decisions by scheduling information, and programmatic information from the cluster.
 This information, along with the status of starting nodes, can be accessed via the ``ray status`` command.